neondatabase/website/content/docs/reference/terraform.md

 ## Important usage notes

-- **Upgrades**: When using `terraform init -upgrade` to update a custom Terraform provider, be aware that changes in the provider’s schema or defaults can lead to unintended resource replacements.
+- **Provider upgrades**: When using `terraform init -upgrade` to update a custom Terraform provider, be aware that changes in the provider’s schema or defaults can lead to unintended resource replacements.
 This may occur when certain attributes are altered or reset.
 For example, fields previously set to specific values might be reset to `null`, forcing the replacement of the entire resource.

   To avoid unintended resource replacements which can result in data loss: